rubiojr/sake-tasks/README.markdown

 ### Installing individual tasks/files

-The `rake install` task can selectively install only tasks/files that you are working on, rather than all the files in your repository, using either the `ONLY_FILES` or `ONLY_TASKS` environment variable.
+You can selectively install only tasks/files that you are working on, rather than all the files in your repository, or just install the most recently modified sake file.

+To install the latest modified sake file:

+	rake install:latest

-For example, to restrict `rake install` to only re-install a task `foo:bar:baz` you can either use:
+To restrict `rake install:all` to only re-install a task `foo:bar:baz` you can either use:

-	rake install ONLY_FILES=foo/bar/baz.sake
+	rake install:file f=foo/bar/baz.sake
-	rake install ONLY_TASKS=foo:bar:baz
+	rake install:task t=foo:bar:baz

 The values can be comma-separated lists.

 So for iterative install & run development you could run the install task and the sake task via the same command line:

-	rake install ONLY_TASKS=foo:bar:baz && sake foo:bar:baz --trace
+	rake install:task t=foo:bar:baz && sake foo:bar:baz --trace

 The optional `--trace` runs sake in trace mode so useful stacktrace information is given as necessary.
+Ultimately you'd probably use `rake testrun foo:bar:baz` as above.

 ### TextMate users